-This petition for review asks this Court to grant review under NRAP 40B to vacate the Court of Appeals' opinion issued in this case.1 Petitioners, Venetian Casino Resort, LLC and Las Vegas Sands, LLC (collectively "Venetian"), presented arguments in its District Court motion for protective order and subsequent writ petition to the Court of Appeals that were designed to maintain the information advantage that it has against Plaintiff/Real Party in Interest, Joyce Sekera ("Sekera") and similarly-situated plaintiffs.
+This petition for review asks this Court to grant review under NRAP 40B to vacate the Court of Appeals' order issued in this case based upon the opinion issued in Case No. 79689.
+Petitioners, Venetian Casino Resort, LLC and Las Vegas Sands, LLC (collectively "Venetian"), presented arguments in its District Court motion for protective order and subsequent writ petition to the Court of Appeals that were designed to maintain the information advantage that it has against Plaintiff/Real Party in Interest, Joyce Sekera ("Sekera") and similarly-situated plaintiffs.